jaredtritz/jsonsails-readthedocs/source/module_ide/palette.rst

 The palette is shared among all modules in the IDE.
 The first 3 items on the palette are the built-in node types, and the remaining items are modules added by the user.
-Palette items can be added to the current module's node tree using drag/drop.
+Palette items can be added to the current module's node tree with drag/drop.

 .. important:: Drag/drop from palette has unsolved bug and often requires a browser reload to begin working